SunSentinel/quiz-template/README.md

 # quiz-template

-This template can directly goes into P2P.
+This template can directly go into P2P.